atroutt/android-beginners/readme.md

 # Android Beginners

-This is the source for an IRL Android development class taught in Philadelphia, PA.
+This is the source for an Android development class taught in Philadelphia, PA with [Girl Develop It Philly](http://www.meetup.com/Girl-Develop-It-Philadelphia/).
 Slides and materials are hosted at [http://atroutt.github.io/android-beginners](http://atroutt.github.io/android-beginners).

-If you are looking for an online class, check out [free Anroid classes from Google](http://developer.android.com/training/index.html), like  [this one](https://www.udacity.com/course/developing-android-apps--ud853).
+If you are looking for an online class that covers similar material, check out the [free Android classes from Google](http://developer.android.com/training/index.html), like [this one](https://www.udacity.com/course/developing-android-apps--ud853).

 ## Course description